VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + Yellow: In the corner formed by **Swirling Blizzard** and the boss inner-hitbox.
 <img class='soloImg' src='{{ page.imagePath | append: 'wyrmbreath2pos.jpg' }}'>

 After everything resolve, both wryms will leave and reappear North for **Cauterize**.
 Players with <span class='speDebuff'>Boiling</span> will move on *Hraesvelgr* side while the players with <span class='speDebuff'>Freezing</span> will move on *Nidhogg* side.
 The Tanks will move in front of the group and their respective bosses and use their invulnerability.
-They can also use the rest of their mitigation tools (that can carry over from the previous tankbuster) and keep their invulnarabilities for the last phase.
+They can also use the rest of their mitigation tools (that can carry over from the previous tank buster) and keep their invulnerability for the last phase.
 Right before **Cauterize** happens, the debuffs will swap into <span class='speDebuff'>Pyretic</span> and <span class='speDebuff'>Deep Freeze</span> and will be removed if the players are on the correct side.
 If you end up with <span class='speDebuff'>Pyretic</span>, remember to not perform any action to avoid unnecessary damage.
 <img class='soloImg' src='{{ page.imagePath | append: 'cauterize.jpg' }}'>

-After **Cauterize**, stack on the cardinal where it happend. *Nidhogg* and *Hraesvelgr* will come back with **Touchdown** and its proximity damage, *Nidhogg* will jump mid while *Hraesvelgr* will jump on the opposite side where **Cauterize** happend.
+After **Cauterize**, stack on the cardinal where it happened. *Nidhogg* and *Hraesvelgr* will come back with **Touchdown** and its proximity damage, *Nidhogg* will jump mid while *Hraesvelgr* will jump on the opposite side where **Cauterize** happened.

 Right after **Touchdown**, *Hraesvelgr* 's Tank will give his <span class='speDebuff'>Mortal Vow</span> to the Physical Ranged DPS.